 Adderall dependence is as much physical as it is mental.
 That’s why treatment that includes cognitive-behavioral therapy and contingency management can offer solutions to those who are addicted to Adderall or dependent on the drug.
 This type of help is often found at a residential treatment center.
 During your stay with us, we will provide you with personalized resources that include different types of therapy, educational lectures, and customized therapy plans, to match your unique needs and circumstances.
 Residential treatment is highly recommended to prevent relapse.

-National Institute on Drug Abuse.
-Retrieved from from https://www.drugabuse.gov/publications/drugfacts/prescription-stimulants
+National Institute on Drug Abuse. from https://www.drugabuse.gov/publications/drugfacts/prescription-stimulants

-U.S. States Drug Enforcement Administration.
-Retrieved from from https://www.dea.gov/factsheets
+U.S. States Drug Enforcement Administration. from https://www.dea.gov/factsheets